 Both devices can relieve pressure on the lunate while the graft is healing and restoring a blood supply.

 Joint leveling.
 If the two bones of the lower arm are not the same length, a joint leveling procedure may be recommended.
 Bones can be made longer using bone grafts or shortened by removing a section of the bone.
 This leveling procedure reduces the forces that compress the lunate and often stops the progression of the disease.

 Proximal row carpectomy.
 If the lunate is severely collapsed or broken into pieces, it can be removed.
 In this procedure, the two bones on either side of the lunate are also removed.
 This procedure, called a proximal row carpectomy, will relieve pain while maintaining partial wrist motion.

-Fusion.
-To ease pressure on the lunate, nearby wrist bones can be fused together to make one, solid bone.
-A fusion can be partial, in which just some of the bones are fused together.
+Fusion (arthrodesis).
+To reduce pressure on the lunate, nearby wrist bones can be fused together to make one, solid bone.
+A fusion can be partial, in which just some of the wrist bones are fused together.
 This procedure relieves pain and retains some wrist motion.

-Kienböck's disease varies considerably in its severity, as well as its rate of progression.
+Kienböck's disease varies considerably in its severity, as well as in its rate of progression.
 Each patient's response to treatment depends on the degree of damage to the lunate and surrounding wrist bones.
-Some patients may require more than one procedure if the disease continues to progress.
+Some patients may require more than one procedure over time if the disease continues to progress.

-In summary, patients with Kienböck's disease should not expect to ever return to normal wrist function after any treatment.
-However, treatment gives the greatest opportunity for long-term preservation of function and pain relief.
+While you should not expect to ever return to normal wrist function, appropriate treatment gives you the best opportunity for long-term pain relief and preservation of function.